melkoep/melkoep.github.io/README.md

 # Melanie Koeppen - Product Person

-I am a freelance Product Person - I am available for short-term or long-term product projects, or as an interim or fractional product leader.
+I am a freelance Product Person - I am available for short-term or long-term product projects or as an interim or fractional product manager or product leader.

-I can bridge your needs until you can hire someone full-time, I can help you scale up quickly, or cover long-term absence.
-I can help you level-up your product team to turn your product managers into product leaders, or can cover product leadership needs if you don’t want to hire full-time just yet.
+- I can bridge your Product Management or Product Leadership needs until you can hire someone full-time, or if you don’t want to hire full-time just yet.
+- I can help you scale up quickly, or cover long-term absence.
+- I can help you level-up your product team.

 ---